fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-01-21-powershell-provision.md

 I'm a fan of "infrastructure as code", which is why I have scripts which help me to setup my own computers.
-Instead of relying on "heavy hitters" such as Chef, Ansible or Puppet, my Windows provisioning script rely on PowerShell and Chocolatey.
+Instead of relying on "heavy hitters" such as Chef, Ansible or Puppet, my Windows provisioning scripts rely on PowerShell and Chocolatey.
 I am aware of other tools such as Boxstarter, but I deliberately choose a more manual and bare bones approach in favor of improved error handling.

-I have created two PowerShell functions which help me to keep my provisioning scripts simple and well-arranged:
+I have created three PowerShell functions which help me to keep my provisioning scripts simple and well-arranged:

 ## Step